HaroldRobson/TradeFX/contracts/README.md

 collateral: 1000e6     // 1,000 USDC
 borrow: 4000e6         // 4,000 USDC borrowed
 pos_token: EURC        // What you want exposure to
-FakeRate: 1100000      // Exchange rate (for testing)
+FakeRate: 1100000      // Exchange rate (only used if TESTNET_MODE = true)

+// Note: In production (TESTNET_MODE = false), FakeRate is ignored and
+// the real oracle rate from FXEngine is used instead

 // Execution flow:
+1. Validate tokens (must be USDC or EURC, and different from each other)
-1. Check pool has 4,000 USDC available
+2. Check pool has 4,000 USDC available
-2. Transfer 1,000 USDC from user to contract
+3. Transfer 1,000 USDC from user to contract
-3. Approve FXEngine to spend 5,000 USDC
+4. Approve FXEngine to spend 5,000 USDC
-4. Swap 1,000 USDC → ~900 EURC (converted_collateral)
+5. Swap 1,000 USDC → ~900 EURC (converted_collateral)
-5. Swap 4,000 USDC → ~3,600 EURC (converted_borrowed)
+6. Swap 4,000 USDC → ~3,600 EURC (converted_borrowed)
-6. Total position: 4,500 EURC
+7. Total position: 4,500 EURC

 // State updates:
 USDCBorrowed += 4,000